-The Metlifecare governing body will assume accountability for delivering a high-quality service at Gulf Rise.
+The Metlifecare governing body will assume accountability for delivering a high-quality service at Oakridge.
 This includes supporting meaningful inclusion of Māori in governance groups, honouring Te Tiriti o Waitangi and reducing barriers to improve outcomes for Māori, Pasifika, and tāngata whaikaha (people with disabilities).
 The facility has been designed in consultation with Māori and has used Te Aranga Māori design principles in the build.

-The purpose, values, direction, scope, and goals for the organisation have been planned and defined.
+The purpose, values, direction, scope and goals for the organisation have been planned and defined.
 There is a process in place to ensure that performance is monitored and reviewed at planned intervals.

-Proposed staffing levels and skill mix, outlined in the transition plan, are sufficient for the proposed dual purpose and dementia care suites.
-The suites have been designed to meet the cultural and clinical needs of residents, including residents in the proposed secure dementia unit.
-There is a process already in place through the Metlifecare support office to ensure that staff are appointed, orientated, and managed using current good practice and this has been used in the recruitment of staff for the facility.
+Proposed staffing levels and skill mix, outlined in the transition plan, are sufficient for the proposed dual purpose and dementia care suites, and will be increased as the occupancy increases.
+The suites have been designed to meet the cultural and clinical needs of residents, including residents in the proposed secure memory care suites.
+There is a process already in place through the Metlifecare support office to ensure that staff are appointed, orientated and managed using current good practice and this has been used, and is being used, in the recruitment of staff for the facility.
 A systematic approach is in place to identify and deliver ongoing learning to support safe and equitable service delivery.
-A general practitioner service has been contracted to manage residents' medical needs.